dvanmosselbeen/TryHackMe_writeups/empline/README.md

 nc -nlvp 4444
 ````

-And now run our `webshell.php` file to get connection:
+And now run our `webshell.php` file to get connection by pointing the browser to <http://job.empline.thm/upload/careerportaladd/webshell.php>.

 ````commandline
 $ nc -lnvp 4444